China Beach, San Francisco

 A marker on the trailhead leading down to the beach reads "CHINA BEACH Since gold rush times, this cove was used as a campsite by many of the Chinese fishermen who worked in and around San Francisco Bay.
 Their efforts to supply the needs of a young city helped establish one of the area's most important industries and traditions.
 Gift of Henry & Diana Chung Family 1981."

-China Beach is also home to Coyote Gulch, a stream defining the boundary of Baker Beach and China Beach, the stream is constantly changing due to Locals and Kids digging, and natural causes making the boundary not clear.
-Kids are sometimes seen playing in the stream, but there is concerns of contamination despite conversation efforts.
+China Beach is also home to Coyote Gulch, a stream defining the boundary of Baker Beach and China Beach.
+The stream is constantly changing due to human activities, and natural causes contribute in making the boundary unclear.
+Children are sometimes seen playing in the stream, but there are concerns of contamination despite conversation efforts.